-To close out the highest performing FY in two decades of business, Odessa announced expansion of the company’s executive leadership to position itself for the next phase of growth and innovation.
+To close out the highest performing FY in two decades of business, Odessa announced an expansion of the company’s executive leadership to position itself for the next phase of growth and innovation.
 Co-Founder, Jay Mehra, will transition from his current Chief Operating Officer role to the newly created role of Chief Technology Officer.
 Mathew Abraham will join Odessa to become the Chief Operating Officer this month.

 Odessa provides the industry’s leading equipment finance solution as part of its broader Platform to support the global leasing market.
 These offerings enable companies to stay agile, better positioning them for continuous business transformation and powering efficient leasing operations.

 “When I joined Odessa almost two decades ago, Madhu and I saw the incredible potential to help leasing organizations automate their business processes – and in turn, deliver an optimal experience to their customers,” said Jay Mehra, CTO of Odessa.
 “Over time, we have refined and evolved to support that goal, and I’m confident that we have the right executive structure in place to propel us forward for years to come.”

 Mehra has served as the company’s Chief Operating Officer since 2000, responsible for leading technology, product and delivery.
 Under his leadership, Odessa grew from 20 employees to a workforce of more than 650 today, meeting global consulting standards in delivery management, performance and quality.
 In his new role as Chief Technology Officer, Mehra will focus on expanding the technology organization and enriching Odessa’s product offering, in addition to helping mentor the next generation of Odessa’s technology leaders.